Some links in this post may be affiliate links

 There are over 1000 named cultivars of Caladiums which include Caladium Blushing Bride, Caladium Broken Heart, Caladium Burning Heart, Caladium candidum, Caladium Cranberry Star, Caladium Dawn to Dusk, Caladium Daydreamer among others.
 Take a look at these Caladium plants varieties.

 Caladium grows best in medium to bright indirect light (filtered light).
-Keep it away from direct sunlight as direct sunlight can scorch the leaves.
+Place it near a large, bright window away from direct sunlight to prevent scorching of the leaves.
+Newer varieties with narrower leaves have been developed which can tolerate some direct sunlight.

-The best temperature for Caladium is an average warmth of 15-260C during the growing season.
+Caladiums thrive in an average warmth of 15-260C during the growing season.
 The warmer the temperature the better the growth of the plant.

 Regularly clean the leaves by damp-wiping with a soft cloth to get rid of dust and also discourage pest and disease infestations.